Do you watch movies and drama series on HBO? SO DO WE!

 Black symbolizes independence, control, and sophistication, implying that HBO material is serious and that the HBO streaming service should also be considered seriously.
 White, on the other hand, adds contrast and gives a clean foundation for the HBO logo.
 It is a symbol of purity, efficiency, and refinement.

 The American television network HBO’s logo has changed thrice throughout its existence, reflecting the company’s shifting position among its competitors.
-The HBO logo history, although short, but has been tremendous.
+The HBO logo history, although short, has been tremendous.

 1972 — 1975